-- We are writing and publishing of a series of supplemental texts that will bring new and exciting Revolutionary War history out of the nether-regions and into the classrooms.
-This series is based on over five years of academic research, at the Ph.D. level, in the British National Archives, the Library of Congress, and the P.K.
-Yonge Library of Florida History and Special Collections at the University of Florida.
-Return to the “Home” page on this site for more information on how to order these books as they become available.
+- We continue to add to our series of supplemental texts that will bring new and exciting colonial-era history out of the nether-regions and into the classrooms.
+This series is based on over a decade of academic research in the British National Archives, the Library of Congress, the P.K.
+Yonge Library of Florida History and Special Collections at the University of Florida, as well as public and private collections and archives.
+Return to the “Home” page on this site for more information on how to order these books, as well as new books as they become available.

-- Every month of the year we are on the road nationally, speaking to historical societies, museum programs, school groups – any group who has an interest in unique Revolutionary War history.
+- When Dr. Smith is not in the classroom, he and Christina are on the road, speaking nationally to historical societies, museum programs, school groups, and national societies who have an interest in unique Revolutionary War history.
 For more information on speaking engagement opportunities click on the “Speaking Engagements” menu on the Home page of this website.
-For 501(c)(3) organizations, the Florida Humanities Council offers small matching grants that can provide the funds needed for such speaking engagements.
+For Florida 501(c)(3) organizations, the Florida Humanities Council offers small matching grants that can provide the funds needed for such speaking engagements.
 Further information on that program is also available on our “Speaking Engagements” link.

 - Dr. Smith serves on the Military Officers Organization of America’s committee for the celebration of St. Augustine’s 450th anniversary as a consultant and frequent speaker.

-Recent past projects include working with the University of West Florida’s “Next Exit History” project, an effort dedicated to bringing heritage tourism to Florida’s smaller towns.
+Recent past projects include working on the AMC Television series, Turn, the true account of the spy ring on Long Island during the American Revolution that proved so valuable to Washington’s struggle against the British in that theater of the war.
+Dr. Smith has been called upon by the music production company working with AMC to assist with research involved in the music and instruments used during this era.
+We have also worked with the University of West Florida’s “Next Exit History” project, an effort dedicated to bringing heritage tourism to Florida’s smaller towns.
 We have also worked closely with the Lighthouse Archaeological Maritime Program (L.A.M.P.) to bring clarity to shipwrecks from the Revolutionary era they have recently recovered.
 Several museum projects have kept us busy, including research for the exhibit “Tapestry,” produced for the City of St. Augustine’s 450th anniversary celebration, curating a traveling exhibit for the St. Augustine Lighthouse and Museum called “Patriots and the Sea,” and working with the opening team for the Colonial Quarter Living History Museum.